-Section 3 Zoning District Consistency with the Future Land Use Atlas (FLUA)
+20 Zoning District Consistency with the Future Land Use Atlas (FLUA) Section 3

-E. Exemptions/Applicability Exceptions for Prior Approvals Any application for a Development Order that requires Public Hearing approval, excluding Status Reports, EAC, Class B Conditional Uses, or DOA to a prior approval corresponding to a Planned Unit Development (PUD), are encouraged to include a concurrent shall be accompanied by an application to rezone to a current Zoning district.
-Any application for a Development Order to any of the prior approvals listed herein that does not exceed the threshold requiring rezoning shall comply with the applicable requirements of the corresponding district, except for any information permitted to be carried forward from a prior approval.
+E. Exemptions/Applicability Exceptions for Prior Approvals

+Any application for a Development Order that requires Public Hearing approval, excluding Status Reports, EAC, Class B Conditional Uses, or Type II Variances, or DOA to a prior approval corresponding to a Planned Unit Development (PUD), are encouraged to include a concurrent shall be accompanied by an application to rezone to a current Zoning district.
+Any application for a Development Order to any of the prior approvals listed herein that doe requiring rezoning shall comply with the applicable requirements of the corresponding district, except for any information permitted to be carried forward from a prior approval.
 [Ord.
 2011-016]

-Part 3.
 ULDC Art.
-3.E.1.J, Phasing and Platting (page 155 of 228), is hereby amended as follows:
+3.E.1.J, Phasing and Platting (page 155 of 228), is hereby amended as 33 Part 3. follows: